-The Idaho Land Remediation Act was modified in 2005 to incorporate the Community Reinvestment Pilot Initiative, a state-funded program to assist with cleanup costs of up to 10 properties whose development is complicated by contamination issues.
-Currently, all 10 slots in the pilot program are filled and no new applications for participation in the pilot initiative are being accepted.
+The Idaho Land Remediation Act was amended in 2005 to incorporate the Community Reinvestment Pilot Initiative, a state-funded program to assist with cleanup costs of up to 10 properties where development is complicated by contamination issues.
+Currently, all slots are filled and no new ones are being accepted.

-Any legal entity recognized by law is eligible to apply to participate in the program, including individuals; associations; local, state, and federal governments; and public or private corporations.
+Any legal entity is eligible to apply to participate in the program, including individuals, associations, local, state, and federal governments, and public or private corporations.

-The applicant submits an application form providing information about the site ownership, location, and history, and a $250 application fee to DEQ.
+Applicants must submit a form providing information about site ownership, location, and history, and a $250 application fee.

-If DEQ determines the site and applicant are eligible, the applicant then enters into a VCP Agreement with DEQ, pays an initial $2,500 deposit for DEQ's oversight costs, and develops a cleanup plan, called a Voluntary Remediation Work Plan.
-This work plan is reviewed by DEQ and made available for public comment.
-After any comments are satisfactorily resolved, the work plan is approved for implementation.
+If DEQ determines the site and applicant are eligible, the applicant then enters into a VCP agreement with DEQ, pays an initial $2,500 deposit for DEQ’s oversight costs, and develops a Voluntary Remediation Work Plan.
+This cleanup plan is reviewed by DEQ and made available for public comment.
+After comments are resolved, the work plan is approved for implementation.
 DEQ provides oversight and assistance throughout the cleanup process.

-After the cleanup is completed, the participant submits a Voluntary Remediation Work Plan Completion Report to DEQ, and DEQ issues a Certificate of Completion upon approval.
-At that point, the participant may request a Covenant Not to Sue from DEQ.
-These documents are recorded with the deed to the property.
+After cleanup is completed, the participant submits a Voluntary Remediation Work Plan Completion Report to DEQ, and DEQ issues a Certificate of Completion upon approval.
+The participant may request a Covenant Not to Sue from DEQ.
+All documents are recorded with the deed to the property.